spark3dp/authentication-samples/Android/README.md

 #spark-auth-sample-android

 Calls to Spark APIs require an access token in the authorization header.
-This simple apps demonstrates getting an access token.
+This simple Android app demonstrates getting an access token.
 Use it to get started with the Spark APIs.

 <b>Spark APIs are current in beta: [Request access](https://spark.autodesk.com/developers/).</b>

 ##Prerequisites for running this app

-* This help text describes how to run the app in the Android Studio development environment.
+* The Android Studio development environment.
-* It requires that you have the [Spark Android SDK](https://github.com/spark3dp/spark-android-SDK) installed in Android Studio.
+* The [Spark Android SDK](https://github.com/spark3dp/spark-android-SDK) installed in Android Studio.
 * To use the Spark Android SDK you must first <i>add an app</i> on the [Spark Developer’s Portal](https://spark.autodesk.com/developers/myApps) and save the app key and app secret Spark generates.
 For more information see [the tutorial](https://spark.autodesk.com/developers/reference/introduction/tutorials/register-an-app).

 ##Running the app